 American Home Shield’s approach to home warranties is very similar to that of other companies in this space.
 Customers can choose from three service tiers—ShieldSilver, ShieldGold, and ShieldPlatinum—and purchase extra coverage through optional add-ons, if necessary.
 Price ranges across the different plans are pretty typical for the cost of a home warranty, neither significantly undercutting or exceeding the rates of many other providers.

 When filing a claim on a broken appliance, customers will need to pay a technician fee before repairs can be completed.
 Again, this is not out of the ordinary, as such fees are typically assessed with any home warranty.
 Customers do have the option to select a lower technician fee at the time they purchase their policy, thereby lowering their out-of-pocket costs for repairs, but choosing a lower service fee will result in a higher monthly rate.
 That flexibility could be appealing to homeowners who want to customize their home warranty policy as much as possible.

 Customers’ Online Experience

-American Home Shield’s services are heavily focused on the digital experience for customers.
+Is American Home Shield worth it for customers?
+The company’s services are heavily focused on the digital experience for its users.
 While homeowners can get a quote and file a claim over the phone, it may be more expedient to do both through the company website.
 When considering their policy options, customers can review a detailed table comparing coverage across each available home warranty plan.
 This makes it easier to see exactly what each policy tier can offer and then decide which plan makes the most sense given a homeowner’s particular needs.